ErikPohl-Lot49-Projects/Han-Shot-First/README.md

   - [x] Would it benefit from a results page with stats to demonstrate accurate and complete results?
   - [x] How do I want to manage output to stdout, stderr, file, etc?
   - [x] How do comments and outputs help and assist one another without being redundant?
-- [ ] Actual docstring comments at all levels of the code.
+- [x] Actual docstring comments at all levels of the code.
 - [x] Linting the code for PEP 8 standardization like PEP8 or Applying a PEP formatter to the code like Project Black.
-- [ ] Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
+- [x] Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
 - [x] Commit statements which facilitate an understanding of code history.
 - [x] Readme.md pages with more interesting usage of markdown which tell a code narrative.
 - [ ] For custom classes, create dunders as appropriate
 - [ ] Make good decisions relating to
   - [ ] Exceptions versus return values
   - [ ] Using idiomatic Python versus clarity of code
-  - [ ] Extend this list
   - [ ] Having functions return values -- as a default-- have a good reason not to

 # Trivia